While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 We know that Mac VPN users have a wide variety of technical abilities and the massive popularity of Macs means that many will be new to VPNs.

 That is why usability is key, both in the design of the apps and how the VPN is installed and functions.
 We have also considered how interoperable Mac apps are with their iOS app counterparts and how easy they are to download from the app store.

 ExpressVPN and the other top VPNs keep it simple and that's what we have looked for in this guide.

 4. Strong encryption

-This is a myth that Mac's are more secure than PCs and that if you buy a Mac and run a version of macOS such as High Sierra, you don't need to worry so much about online security.
+This is a myth that Mac's are more secure than PCs and that macOS users don't have to worry about security.

-They are more secure but you do still need to take the normal precautions and ensuring your data is encrypted is central to this.
+But while they are more secure, you do still need to take the normal precautions and ensuring your data is encrypted is central to this.

 The best Mac VPN will offer unbreakable 256-bit AES encryption as standard and that's what we have set as a minimum benchmark in listing our recommendations.

 We have also looked at other security features included in the macOS VPN clients, like split tunneling and a kill switch to ensure your Mac device is as secure as possible.